biojava/biojava.github.io/_wikis/BioJava:CookBook:PDB:header.md

 ### How can I access the header information of a PDB file?

+new: BioJava in CVS now can parse the COMPND and SOURCE header files. more info to follow soon.

 <java>

 `   public static void main (String[] args){`